jbwalters/Logitch-C920-Linux-GUI/README.md

 which is set FALSE, and the FOCUS_ABSOLUTE which will be set to 0.

+videosetup.sh provides the user a small menu of buttons to launch preferred applications, and ca n call c920setup.sh. c920setup.sh is the script that configures the Logitech C920 webcam.

 The following programs must be installed for this GUI to work: awk
    YAD